 Like many other wallets, BRD offers the option to buy or trade Bitcoins and other cryptocurrencies from within the app.
-Credit card Purchases are facilitated through Simplex, the leading credit card clearing solution for most cryptocurrencies today.
+Credit card purchases are facilitated through Wyre and Simplex, two leading credit card clearing solutions for most cryptocurrencies today.

-Fees for credit card purchase are around 7.5%, which is pretty competitive considering the alternatives for credit card purchases on the market.
+Fees for credit card purchase are at least 5%, which is pretty competitive considering the alternatives for credit card purchases on the market.

 BRD supports storing of the following coins:

-Payment for cryptocurrencies can be done with the following fiat currencies:
+Payment for cryptocurrencies can be made with more than 35 fiat currencies, including:

 It’s possible to buy the following cryptocurrencies from within the app:

 It’s possible to trade the following cryptocurrencies from within the app: